ybanens/library-template-playground-2022/content/0-prep.md

 1. Have a [GitHub](https://github.com) account.
 2. Optional: have [Git](https://git-scm.com/), [Jekyll](https://jekyllrb.com/), and a nice [text editor](https://code.visualstudio.com/) installed.
 {% endcapture %}

 {% include card.html text=text header="Setup Overview" %}

+{% capture helloronna %}

+## Hi, Ronna!

+This is some text taht says hi to you!
+It is getting colder on the Gold Coast.

+{% endcapture %}

+{% include card.html text=helloronna %}

 -------------